Posts

 Image

 Over at my Psychology Today blog, Fellow Creatures , you can read an excerpt from my book Wag: The Science of Making Your Dog Happy.
 This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-When we get a dog, we imagine a long, beautiful friendship, kind of like a canine equivalent of walking off into the sunset to live happily ever after.
+By Zazie Todd PhD When we get a dog, we imagine a long, beautiful friendship, kind of like a canine equivalent of walking off into the sunset to live happily ever after.
 But it doesn’t always happen.
 In this excerpt from Wag I write about the importance of understanding dogs' needs, and how it helps us to make dogs happier.
 You can buy Wag via my Amazon store https://www.amazon.com/shop/animalbookclub, via Indiebound (your local independent bookstore in the US), via your local Canadian indie , and in all good bookstores.
 Photo: Krystian Beben/Pexels.
-Zazie Todd, PhD, is the award-winning author of Wag: The Science of Making Your Dog Happy and Purr: The Science of Making Your Cat Happy .
-She is the creator of the popular blog, Companion A
+As an Amazon Associate I earn from qualifying purchases.

 Why We Love and Exploit Animals: An Interview with Kristof Dhont and Gordon Hodson